 A/B testing is the gold standard when it comes to testing.
-Set up experiments by varying headlines, major content elements, layout, sharing times and see which performs best.
+Set up experiments by varying headlines, major content elements, layout, sharing times, and see which performs best.
 Then, re-test periodically because your audience changes over time.

 Coming from an academic background, linking makes sense and Google now uses outbound links to rank your content.
-Link to authoritative sites, and Google (and readers) figures you must know what you’re talking about — instant authority.
+Link to authoritative sites and Google (and readers) figures you must know what you’re talking about — instant authority.
 Get a reputation for always sourcing your content, and your site gains massive exposure.
 For instance, my site is now actively syndicated on at least 3 other sites and it makes it into Yahoo’s business pages regularly.

 Linking not only helps your SEO (despite older SEO strategies advocating against using outbound links), it increases sharing.
-Tell folks you’re linking to them or call out to time when you share your content and they’ll likely share your content with their social networks.
+Tell folks you’re linking to them or call out to a time when you share your content and they’ll likely share your content with their social networks.